Financial Aid & Scholarships

 Federal Pell Grant Program

 Federal Pell Grants are limited to students with financial needs, who have not earned their first bachelor’s degree, or who are not enrolled in specific post-baccalaureate programs, through participating institutions.
 A Pell Grant is generally considered the foundation of a student’s financial aid package, to which other forms of aid are added.
 The United States Department of Education sponsors the Federal Pell Grant program and determines the student’s financial need.
-The U.S. Department of Education uses a standard formula to evaluate the financial information reported on the Free Application for Federal Student Aid (FAFSA) for determining the student’s expected family contribution (EFC).
+The U.S. Department of Education uses a standard formula to evaluate the financial information reported on the Free Application for Federal Student Aid (FAFSA) for determining the Student Aid Index (SAI), the number used to determine your federal student aid eligibility.
 Pell is a gift aid and does not need to be paid back.

 (Note: the Pell Grant is not available to graduate students who have previously completed an academic degree program.)